divanvisagie/dotfiles/README.md

 # dotfiles

 Welcome to 'dotfiles'!
-This is a repository of my personal dotfiles, which I use to configure my system.
+This is a repository of my personal dotfiles, which I use to configure my system and development environment.
 The goal is to be able to get myself up and running on a new system as quickly as possible across MacOS and Linux.

 ## Disclaimer
-I share these files publicly as a method of knowledge sharing only, I do not intend to provide supper or maintain these files for anyone else.
+I share these files publicly as a method of knowledge sharing only, I do not intend to provide support or maintain these files for anyone else.
 If you find them useful, steal the parts you like and leave the rest.
 I subscribe to the idea of a PDE (Personal Development Environment) and I encourage you to do the same.